Xinchen-Fan/nand-2-tetris/notes/hardware.md

 - Mux: out = Or(And(sel,b),And(Not(sel),a))
 - Muiti-bit Not,And,Or,Mux is similar
 - Or8Way: tree like structure
-- Demultiplexor(DMux): process 2 channels independently
+- Demultiplexor(DMux, DMux4Way, DMux8Way): process channels independently

 ## Project 02 Boolean Arithmetic
 Building a family of adder chips, culminating in the construction of an Arithmetic Logic Unit (ALU)